I have been following the

 I will or kind of have already set up a blog category

-#100DaysofDH for which I will (hopefully soon) tag posts which might be interesting for challenge takers to look at during their 100 days.
+#100DaysofDH for which I will (hopefully soon) tag posts which might be interesting for challenge takers to look at during their 100 days, in case you don’t already have tons of ideas lined up.

 Promoting less visible parts of the DH community